 Moving to Phoenix

 Phoenix is the capital of Arizona and the most populous city in the state.
 This sprawling metropolitan area is known for its warm temperatures and year-round sunshine.
 Because of this pleasant weather, the area is known for its golf courses and outdoor recreational opportunities.
-If you're planning to move to Phoenix, you'll want to know more about living and working in the area.
+If you're planning to move to Phoenix, you not only want a quality moving company to help you relocate; you'll also want to know more about living and working in the area.
 This helpful guide will cover everything from the best attractions to the transportation options to make your move to Phoenix easier.